streamingfast/substreams/docs/developers-guide/modules/writing-module-handlers.md

 ```
 {% endcode %}

-Define the `map` module in the substreams manifest.
+Define the `map` module in the Substreams manifest.

 {% code title="manifest excerpt" %}
 ```yaml